 Many of these decorative ornaments and works of art were removed to Buckingham Palace and Windsor Castle by Queen Victoria in 1847 when it was thought that the Royal Pavilion might be demolished.
 Over the years some items of original Pavilion decoration have been returned by monarchs including George VI and Elizabeth II, but some of the items returning on loan from the Royal Collection have not been on public display for many years, having been in rooms at Buckingham Palace not on the visitor route.

-The items returning in September include the majestic 15 foot high porcelain pagodas, originally commissioned for the Music Room and the famous Kylin clock, an extraordinary golden extravaganza featuring turquoise Chinese lions, then often known as Kylins, which was originally made for the Saloon.
+The items include the majestic 15 foot high porcelain pagodas, originally commissioned for the Music Room and the famous Kylin clock, an extraordinary golden extravaganza featuring turquoise Chinese lions, then often known as Kylins, which was originally made for the Saloon.

-Find out more about the life and times of the exuberant King George IV at the forthcoming George IV: Art & Spectacle exhibition at Buckingham Palace.
+Find out more about the life and times of the exuberant King George IV at the George IV: Art & Spectacle exhibition that was on show at Buckingham Palace.